mikhailshilkov/mikhailio-docpad/src/documents/2019/02/pulumi/index.html.md

             Status: Enabled
 ```

 This is just a very short fragment: the complete example consists of 317 lines YAML.
-That's order of magnitude more than the actual JavaScript code that we have in the application!
+That's an order of magnitude more than the actual JavaScript code that we have in the application!

-CloudFormation is a powerful tool, but it has quite some learning to be done to master it.
-And it's spefic to AWS: you won't be able to transfer the skill to other cloud providers.
+CloudFormation is a powerful tool, but it demands quite some learning to be done to master it.
+Moreover, it's specific to AWS: you won't be able to transfer the skill to other cloud providers.

 Wouldn't it be great if there was a universal DSC format?
 Meet Terraform.

 Terraform
 ---------

 [HashiCorp Terraform](https://www.terraform.io/) is an open source tool to define infrastructure in declarative configuration files.
-It has a a pluggable architecture, so the tool supports all major cloud and even hybrid scenarios.
-Terraform seems to be the most popular and powerful tool in its segment.
+It has a pluggable architecture, so the tool supports all major clouds and even hybrid scenarios.

 The custom text-based Terraform `.tf` format is used to define the configurations.
-The templating language is quite powerful, and once you learn it you can use it for different cloud providers.
+The templating language is quite powerful, and once you learn it, you can use it for different cloud providers.

 Here is a snippet from [AWS Lambda Short URL Generator](https://github.com/jamesridgway/aws-lambda-short-url) example: